 - Sleep and stress matter more: Both directly affect cortisol and weight gain during this phase

-Why Does Weight Gain Happen During Perimenopause?
+Why Does Weight Gain Happen During Menopause?

 Declining oestrogen levels reduce metabolic rate, increase fat storage around the abdomen, and make it harder to maintain muscle mass—all contributing to weight gain even without dietary changes.
+These changes begin during perimenopause and continue through post-menopause.

-Several mechanisms drive perimenopausal weight gain:
+Several mechanisms drive menopausal weight gain:

 Fat redistribution: Oestrogen previously directed fat storage to hips and thighs.
 Without it, fat shifts to the abdomen—visceral fat around organs rather than subcutaneous fat under skin.